Updated: June 6, 2025

 New hires were struggling in the contact center.

-The reason was a mystery to the customer service leader.
-Her company had a comprehensive training program, a dedicated trainer, and supportive supervisors.
+The reason was a mystery.
+The company had a comprehensive training program, a dedicated trainer, and supportive supervisors.
 Yet it was taking new employees too long to get up to speed.

-The leader and her team had been working on the issue for months.
-She finally asked for my advice, and was surprised when I helped her find the solution in just a few minutes.
+The customer service leader and her team had been working on the issue for months when she asked for my advice.
+I helped her find the solution in just a few minutes.

 Here's what it is, and how you can use it too.